arnauqb/diff_abms_tutorial/webpage/02-differentiating-randomness.md

 ## Fixed noise distribution

 In the previous notebook (01-automatic-differentiation) we covered the basics of automatic differentiation (AD).
-However, we left a particular topic untouched.
+However, we left an important detail for ABMs out.
 How can we compute the derivative of stochastic programs, and what does that mean, exactly?

-Consider the following program with parameter $\theta$
+Consider the following program with an input parameter $\theta$

 $$